What to do following a death

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.

-Solace Association provides support for people who have lost their partner.
+Solace Australia provides support for people who have lost their partner.